Innovation in Teaching and Learning

 - A plan for assessing the results of the proposed project that addresses one or more of the primary goals of ITL grants (see above).
 The assessment techniques should be meaningful and concrete, but may be qualitative and/or quantitative.

-Submit an electronic copy of the application (including the application cover form) to Susan Bennett, Executive Assistant in the Office of the Provost and Dean of the Faculty (email@example.com).
-Please include an updated copy of the CV or resume of each participant.
+Submit an electronic copy of the application (including the application cover form) to Qi Jia, Senior Academic Assistant in the Office of the Provost and Dean of the Faculty (email@example.com).
+Please include an updated CV or resume for each participant.

-Support may be requested for travel expenses; conference registration; supplies and equipment; and stipends.
+Support may be requested for travel expenses; conference registration and related costs; supplies and equipment; and stipends.

-Stipends: Stipends recognize the time involved in developing a significantly new approach that focuses on improving student learning.
+Stipends: Stipends recognize the faculty or staff time involved in developing a significantly new approach that focuses on improving student learning.
 Generally speaking, stipends support pedagogical inquiry rather than research of course content: i.e. how to teach more than what to teach.
 For example, a team of faculty may devote multiple meetings to exploring a cross-disciplinary skill, the result being either a newly redesigned core course for an interdisciplinary program or a set of teaching approaches to address common challenges.
 Individual faculty revising a course should provide a few examples of scholarship on teaching and learning or other resources they will consult in the process of redesigning the pedagogical approach of the course.
 Resources are available in the CTL upstairs in Penrose Library and Lisa Perfetti can also recommend others.
 Stipends are typically no more than $1,000 per participant.
 For teams of faculty greater than three participants, an additional stipend of $500 may be requested for the additional work of the facilitator.
+The CTL encourages involvement of Whitman staff members in ITL projects, but staff participants should first discuss their participation with their supervisor before the application is submitted.

 Proposals will be reviewed by the Steering Committee of the Center for Teaching and Learning, and that Committee will advance recommendations to the Provost and Dean of the Faculty.